Celtis tenuifolia: Characteristics

-Flowers are monecious and unisexual, occurring either solitarily or in small clusters.
+Plants are monecious with unisexual flowers, occurring either solitarily or in small clusters.
 This species is wind-pollinated and appears to be self-compatible.

 The fruit is a berry-like drupe, 5 to 8 millimeters in diameter, consisting of a single stone encased within a thin, sweet mesocarp.
 From green, it becomes a light orange, then a dark red, then purplish-brown.
 This edible mesocarp is composed of a smooth outer crust and a pulpy yellow inside.

 Ecology and uses

 Dwarf hackberry is shade intolerant, drought tolerant and slow-growing.
 It grows in dry upland habitats, including open woodlands, alvars, and sandy near-shore habitats.
 It is usually not found among other hackberries, although when other hackberry species occur in proximity to dwarf hackberry, intermediate forms may occur.
 Like other Celtis species, this species is a moderate calciphile, and is often found growing in thin soil over limestone.

 Songbirds and other wildlife eat the fruit, likely playing a role in local dispersal.